Mayor Crombie's State of the City

 This is not a one-year pandemic.
 The echo effects will last for years.

-Last month, I met with the Prime Minister and other federal Ministers as part of the Big City Mayors’ caucus summit and made it very clear that we are again projecting a financial shortfall in 2021.
+Last month, I met with the Prime Minister and other federal Ministers as part of the Big City Mayors’ caucus summit and made it very clear that we are again projecting a significant financial shortfall in 2021.

 And that a Safe Restart 2.0. is critical to maintaining financial stability at the City.